-Patterson et al [20].
+[20].
 The fibrotic stage represents the most advanced stage of the disease with complications and a poor disease prognosis.
 It has been reported by Greenberger et al. that patients frequently present in stage 3 or the exacerbation stage of the disease which is characterized by the presence of chest infiltrates on radiography [21].
-Furthermore, the same study reported that the total serum IgE concentration in stage 3 patients is normally two times as high as the baseline IgE levels, while in the remainder of the stages the IgE levels may be elevated or even normal [21].
+Furthermore, the same study reported that the total serum IgE concentration in stage 3 patients is normally two times as high as the baseline IgE levels, while in the remainder of the stages, the IgE levels may be elevated or even normal [21].
 More than half (52%) of our patients were also presented in stage 3 of the disease, while 50% of the patients were seen to have fleeting infiltrates on radiography.
-The total mean serum IgE levels in our study were elevated most likely because the majority of the patients were in stage 3 of ABPA.
+The total mean serum IgE levels in our study were elevated most likely because most patients were in stage 3 of ABPA.

 The fungal isolation in ABPA is known to act as both the infecting organism as well as an allergen, both of which are responsible for eliciting the symptoms of ABPA [22].
 These allergens lead to an immune response only in already immunocompromised patients.
-Furthermore, fungal hyphae are responsible for the release of chemicals which further trigger the secretion of mediators such as certain interleukins and cytokines and inflammatory cells, including eosinophils [17].
-Aspergillus species have been previously reported in other studies like Shah et al. to be a major cause for ABPA [23], however data on bacterial spectrum in ABPA patients is not available.
+Furthermore, fungal hyphae are responsible for the release of chemicals that further trigger the secretion of mediators such as certain interleukins and cytokines, and inflammatory cells, including eosinophils [17].
+Aspergillus species have been previously reported in other studies, like the one by Shah et al., to be a major cause of ABPA [23]; however, data on the bacterial spectrum in ABPA patients is not available.